 Back when I was pregnant the first time around, I knew one thing for sure: I was having twins.
 But plenty of other stuff came as a surprise—some of it nice, some of it nasty.
 And I’m sharing!

-.
+After a few chapters, I gave up on What To Expect When You're Expecting.
+I stopped watching A Baby Story.
 They only made me paranoid.
 Instead I talked to my mom, my girlfriends, and the nurses in my doctor's office when I had questions or concerns.
 They most helped put my mind at ease.

 Even when I was feeling my worst, with my head in the toilet, I'd remind myself of the miracle growing inside me—and it helped me get through the nausea.

 Bacne is acne's brother.
 He surprised me just as I was flaunting my newfound glow.
 Don't worry, it'll disappear after you deliver, and no one except you will know it's there as your partner will be wise enough not to mention it.

 One day, my bottom started hurting when I sat down.
 I never expected that end of things to hurt and—surprise!—I discovered hemorrhoids in the shower.
 Although it's hard to prevent them, you can fight 'em.
 Warm baths with Epsom salts, Preparation H, and rest really help.
 Also, baby wipes aren't just for babies; your rear will require some serious TLC in the bathroom.